cesarvr/keycloak-bible-openshift/web-ui/README.md

 let okd = require('okd-runner')
 ```

-That's it now your applications should know how to deploy itself, by doing:
+That's it, now your applications should know how to deploy itself, now you just need to execute:

 ```sh
 node index.js -c